ccao-data/people/.gitlab/issue_templates/onboarding-internal.md

 ### Projects and Git

-You can use either RStudio's git integration or the command line (via SSH) to manage CCAO projects.
+You can use either RStudio's git integration or the command line (via SSH) to manage CCAO git repositories.
 If you are unfamiliar with git or RStudio's git integration, watch [this webinar](https://www.rstudio.com/resources/webinars/managing-part-2-github-and-rstudio/).

-Additionally, the CCAO uses RStudio's projects feature to manage environments and switch between contexts.
+Additionally, the Data Department uses RStudio's projects feature to manage environments and switch between contexts.

 - [ ] Read RStudio's [introduction to projects](https://support.rstudio.com/hc/en-us/articles/200526207-Using-RStudio-Projects).
 - [ ] Clone a [CCAO repository](https://gitlab.com/ccao-data-science---modeling/models/ccao_res_avm) using RStudio's projects feature.